-Fourth, the church's health.
-This is directly related to the church culture.
-If the church is good, the church will grow.
-Because of a good culture accommodates everything.
 Lay Pastors Ministry is pursuing a health and good church-oriented.
 Culture is related to the commitment.
 Finally, team ministry.
 Team ministry here is not referring to pastors and pastoral staffs, but laypeople and laypeople, people to people.
 They have to have the team spirit, and so partners in ministry with their senior pastor and team concept among laypeople.
 That is not only YOU and ME, but 'WE' concept has to be there.

 I have read one book, "Me to We," because of the title that attracted my attention, so I bought, read, and also translated into Korean.
 The content was that the dialogue between old pastor and young pastor.
-The young pastor has struggled about his church ministry, so old pastor, I guess experienced pastor advised him from Ephesians, to equip the saints for the work of ministry.
+Young pastor has struggled about his church ministry, so old pastor, I guess experienced pastor advised him from Ephesians, to equip the saints for the work of ministry.

-9 JANUARY Lay Ministry & Pastoral Care
+Lay Ministry & Pastoral Care

 What is the relation to Lay Ministry & pastoral care?
 I have found this is an interesting relationship.
 Actually those two are different because lay ministry is just lay ministry as you see, and also pastoral care is just pastoral care.
-At theological schools, some has lay ministry curriculum, and other school has pastoral care curriculum, of course my precious schools in Canada had these two different sections, but our Lay Pastors Ministry puts together this two different concepts.
-Of course, Dr. Melvin started from lay ministry (Ep.
+At theological schools, some has lay ministry curriculum, and other school has pastoral care curriculum, of course my precious schools in Canada had this two different sections, but our Lay Pastors Ministry puts together this two different concepts.
+Of course Dr. Melvin started from lay ministry (Ep.
 4:11-12), then moved on the pastoral care, why?
-He found lay ministry in the church, then what kind of lay ministry?
-Then he matched it with pastoral care, because he found two goals of local church: 1.
-Evangelism(Matt.
+He found lay ministry in the church, then what kind of lay ministry, then he matched it with pastoral care, because he found two goals of local church: 1.
+Evangelizing (Matt.
 28:19-20); 2.
-Pastoral Care(John 21:15-17).
+Pastoral Care (John

-Then there are many materials on the first goal(evangelism) at every church, but he found there was a lack on pastoral care, so he tried to make, develop lay pastoral care ministry for the church, as you see that he puts together lay ministry plus pastoral care.
+21:15-17).
+Then there are many materials on the first goal (evangelizing) at every church, but he found there was a lack on pastoral care, so he tried to make, develop lay pastoral care ministry for the church, as you see that he puts together lay ministry plus pastoral care.
 Anyway, we need both, because lay ministry help us to change our mindset.
 Such as, paradigm shift, without this, our ministry for pastor and laypeople, won't be effective.

 And I found that he was right.
-Let's think of the Prof. Paul Stevens of Regent College, Vancouver, Canada, as we know he is the most prominent theologian and practitioner in the lay ministry over the world.
-But we find he also talks about lay ministry with pastoral care, he doesn't say directly, but we found from his writings.
-If we see his book, The Equipper's Guide to Every-Member Ministry(1992), Chapter 3, "Lay Pastor and Caregivers," he mentioned three models of lay ministry: Stephen Ministry; Howard Stone's The Caring Church; and Melvin's Lay Pastors Ministry.
+Let's think of the prof. Paul Stevens of Regent College, Vancouver Canada, as we know he is the most prominent theologian and practitioner in the lay ministry over the world.
+But we find he also talk about lay ministry with pastoral care, he doesn't say directly but we found from his writings.
+If we see his book, The Equipper's Guide to Every-Member Ministry (1992), Chapter 3, "Lay Pastor and Caregivers," he mentioned three models of lay ministry: Stephen Ministry; Howard Stone's The Caring Church; and Melvin's Lay Pastors Ministry.